Museum Closed Starting October 27, 2014

 East Ruin Tours

 This is a chance to see an unexcavated Great House normally off-limits to the public.
 Rangers take groups of 15 people to this unstabilized site once a month during the summer season.
 The tours are free but reservations are required.
-Participants must be 12 or older, have sure footing, wear sturdy shoes, and bring water/sun protection.
+The tour is recommended for adults and children 12 and older.
+Participants should have strong balance, wear sturdy shoes, and bring water/sun protection.
 Tours last approximately one hour.

 Did You Know?